cwendorf/dsitR/README.md

 ### Usage

-This package contains a set of documents to explain and demonstrate its use:
+This package contains a set of materials to demonstrate its use:

-- [Background](./docs/Background.md) - The theoretical background for simulating influence networks
+- [Introduction](./docs/README.md): The theoretical background for simulating influence networks
-- [Networks](./docs/Networks.md) - The types of agents and neighborhoods used to represent influence networks
+- [Networks](./docs/Networks.md): The types of agents and neighborhoods used to represent influence networks
-- [Visualization](./docs/Visualization.md) - The various graphs used to visualize the influence networks
+- [Visualization](./docs/Visualization.md): The various graphs used to visualize the influence networks
-- [Metrics](./docs/Metrics.md) - The metrics used to measure changes in influence networks
+- [Metrics](./docs/Metrics.md): The metrics used to measure changes in influence networks
-- [Sample](./docs/Sample.md) - The basic code to analyze a simple influence network
+- [Sample](./docs/Sample.md): The basic code to analyze a simple influence network

 ### Contact Me